January to August 2019

 8 – 10 months later, each of those puppies have 2 puppies

 8 – 10 months later, each of their 2 puppies have 2 puppies.
+Now you have 14 new dogs in 2 years.

 Most dogs will have 2 litters per year (cats, 2 – 3).
 And they can have puppies from different fathers in one litter.
 This is not pleasant for the mommy dogs.
 It also puts all those babies at risk of neglect, abuse, and suffering.